 In collaboration with screenwriter Ehsan Bahri, Heidari has crafted a distinctive miniature about masculine pride and how it can curdle into spiky paranoia.
 Studded with visual grace notes, the film features a soundtrack that wisely dispenses with non-diegetic music altogether in favor of the rhythmic cooing of the pigeons.
 Usually a cantankerous raging bull of a man, Ali Aqa is often shown being lulled to sleepy calm by his birds' soft sounds, slumped on the rooftop only yards from noisy neighborhood traffic, his savage breast temporarily soothed.

-Production companies: Sunny Independent Pictures, Endjavi Barbe Art Projects
+Production companies: Sunny Independent Pictures, Endjavi Barbe Art Projects In Persian

 Director-cinematographer-editor: Kamran Heidari